Eswarinisha/ProjectKineti/README.md

 2. Folder Testcases :
 This folder contain some files that test cases executed.

+# Running Testcases to view result:
+Create a Directory 'Results' to save results

 # To run all the 5 testcases at once
 From your Terminal, go to the project directory
 Run the test cases using the following command :